lexibank/tlopo/out/vol3/chapter11.md

 ### 3.2.
 Clymenia polyandra and Citrus spp.
 (Rutaceae)

 [Barrau](../references.md#source-Barrau1955) ([1955](../references.md#source-Barrau1955): 85) considers that all edible species of the genus Citrus were introduced to Melanesia by Europeans, and R. M. Bourke' s (pers. comm.) research confirms this.
 We would not therefore expect to find a reconstructable POc term meaning 'citrus'.
-But the reconstruc- tion of POc &ast;molis 'citrus fruit' is well-supported ([Lynch 1984](../references.md#source-Lynch1984)), and its reflexes are today used in many languages for several citrus species.
+But the reconstruction of POc &ast;molis 'citrus fruit' is well-supported ([Lynch 1984](../references.md#source-Lynch1984)), and its reflexes are today used in many languages for several citrus species.

 How are we to explain this?
 There are two possible answers.
 One is that &ast;molis referred not to Citrus species but to citrus-like fruit indigenous to western Melanesia.
 [Aburu](../references.md#source-Aburu1982) ([1982](../references.md#source-Aburu1982)) reports on two indigenous citrus-like genera, Clymenia and Microcitrus in Papua New Guinea.
 [French](../references.md#source-French1986) ([1986](../references.md#source-French1986): 232) describes Clymenia polyandra as a' Citrus relative' whose fruit is yellow, the size of a large lime, and in some cases 'sweet and pleasant-tasting'.
 The tree is 5-8 m tall.
 It is cultivated in Manus and New Ireland (where it was also recorded by [Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984): 272)) and does not occur outside Papua New Guinea.

 <a id="p-339"></a>

-The alternative answer is that there were inedible or barely edible Citrus species in Melane- sia before European contact, which have be1;:n largely replaced by imported edible species.
+The alternative answer is that there were inedible or barely edible Citrus species in Melanesia before European contact, which have be1;:n largely replaced by imported edible species.
 A bush lemon, Citrus hystrix, with almost no edible flesh ([French 1986](../references.md#source-French1986): 226) may be one of these.
 We can only infer that POc &ast;mol is designated either citrus-like genera or inedible species of Citrus, or both.[^24]

 <table>
 <tr>